Utah STI Epidemiology

 - Ask specific questions about sexual behavior in a direct, nonjudgmental manner.

-- Utah’s chlamydia & gonorrhea and syphilis report forms can be found on our STD prevention program’s website.
+- Utah’s chlamydia & gonorrhea opens in a new tab, and syphilis opens in a new tab report forms can be found on our STI prevention program’s website.

-- Provider pocket guides, MMWR treatment guidelines, and wall charts are available online, but if you would like physical copies, please contact the STD program at 801-538-6174.
-For reportable infections and more information for healthcare providers, please visit our prevention, treatment, and care website.
+- Provider pocket guides opens in a new tab, MMWR treatment guidelines opens in a new tab, and wall charts opens in a new tab are available online, but if you would like physical copies, please contact the STI program at 801-538-6174.
+For reportable infections and more information for healthcare providers, please visit our prevention, treatment, and care website opens in a new tab.